Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Safe storage of medicines and poisons

-- Store medicines and poisons up high in a locked cupboard — out of reach and out of sight of your child.
+- Store medicines and poisons up high in a locked cupboard — out of reach and out of sight of children.

 - Keep medicines, poisons and household chemicals in the original packaging — never transfer them into food or drink containers.

-- Don't store chemicals in old drink bottles.
+- Don't store chemicals or cleaning products in old drink bottles.

-Some medicines and poisons are packaged in containers with child-safety caps.
-These caps have to be:
+Some medicines and poisons are packaged in containers with child-resistant caps.
+These caps must be:

 - squeezed and turned at the same time